PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

    * also facing server selection timeout : https://jira.mongodb.org/browse/PYTHON-1054
       * https://stackoverflow.com/questions/54064725/serverselectiontimeouterror-pymongo
 * mongo: collection.delete_one for deleting a record
+   * delete_many : with regex can be handy too

 * how to kill uwsgi ps
    * https://serverfault.com/questions/565903/how-to-stop-uwsgi-when-no-pidfile-in-config